Martinez Twins vs VentureState

 motorB = Motor(Port.B)

-variables as well.
-Copy the line where we set the motor power.
-Rename the variables powerA
+Much better.
+We'll need two `speed` variables as well.
+Copy the line where we set the motor speed.
+Rename the variables `speedA` and `speedB` .

-# Set motor power
+# Set motor speed

-powerA = controller.joystick_left()[1]
+speedA = controller.joystick_left()[1]

-powerB = controller.joystick_left()[1]
+speedB = controller.joystick_left()[1]

-# Set motor power
+# Set motor speed

-powerA = controller.joystick_left()[1]
+speedA = controller.joystick_left()[1]

-powerB = controller.joystick_right()[1]
+speedB = controller.joystick_right()[1]

 Lastly, let's copy our motor rotation code and use the new variables.